 Tipped off by a friend, I have been reading a couple of posts by Glenn Stewart, a professor of urban ecology in New Zealand.
 The first, Natural Disasters and the Nature of Cities, looks at the destruction the 2010 Christchurch earthquake caused and moves on to look at how the native vegetation has started to grow in the rubble of the aftermath.
 This return to nature was due to the shift of using native plants in landscaping prior to the earthquake and to the resiliency of native species.
 The second post, added just recently, called Temporary Nature’s Potential for Resilience and Liveability, looks at the local effort of creating temporary gardens in the rubble while waiting for reconstruction to occur (this two years out after the event).
-Rebuilding after large disasters takes time and this effort of “greening the rubble” … Read More »
+Rebuilding after large disasters takes time … Read More »

 The City of Newport has a created a tsunami interpretative trail in the South Beach area.
 Coastal communities have been very creative in Cascadia preparedness and this trail is just one among many efforts.
 Knowledge about tsunami’s is the key to saving lives and this interpretative trail system should be expanded along the entire Oregon coast.
 Places on the coast that show distinctive geological features related to tsunami inundations or subduction zone earthquakes could have interpretative plaques.
 Historical plaques can tell of the impact of previous tsunami’s or relate to the folklore of coastal Indian traditions talking about tsunami’s.
 These traditions relayed information about what to do when the sea withdrew suddenly (a sign a tsunami is coming) and tied them to geological markers.
 In the Clatsop tribe stories, Haystack Rock was an overturned basket and the story reminded listeners … Read More »